 An applicant seeking admission who is unable to demonstrate that he or she satisfactorily meets the General Admission Criteria may apply to the college to be considered for Provisional Admission.
 Students who do not fully meet these requirements may be enrolled in an ACPE Foundation unit (at no cost to the student*) for one semester.
 In these instances a student may not enrol in any other units until the student has passed the Foundation unit in the first semester.
 Once a student has passed the first unit, the student may then formally be accepted into the degree.
-An applicant should be aware that if he or she is being considered for Provisional Admission, he or she may be requested to provide evidence that will demonstrate to the CEO and Dean’s satisfaction that he or she has a reasonable likelihood of success in his or her studies with the college.
-They may also be required to attend an interview with the CEO and Dean.
+An applicant should be aware that if he or she is being considered for Provisional Admission, he or she may be requested to provide evidence that will demonstrate to the Head of College’s satisfaction that he or she has a reasonable likelihood of success in his or her studies with the college.
+They may also be required to attend an interview with the Head of College.

 Special circumstances considered in the determining of Provisional Admission, and the conditions of Provisional Admission, may include:

 1. Elite Athletes who can demonstrate that their training and/or competitive commitments have affected their academic achievement